Spectral EEG (sEEG), PrTMS®, & NeuroSync™

 • Under- or over-activity in emotional regulation areas

-• Patterns linked to depression, anxiety, ADHD, trauma, OCD, and more
+• Patterns associated with depression, anxiety, ADHD, trauma, OCD, and more

-• Cognitive inefficiencies related to memory, attention, and sleep
+• Cognitive inefficiencies in memory, attention, and sleep

 We use sEEG to: